builderscon/blog.builderscon.io/_posts/2016-10-31-volunteer-staff-application-started.md

 ---

-Volunteer staff application started!
+We are now looking for volunteer staff to help us run builderscon tokyo 2016!

-Application closed: November 7, 2016  10:00am JST
+Application Deadline: November 7, 2016  10:00am JST
-Staff works: December 3, 2016  8:00am to 9:00pm
+Hours: December 3, 2016  8:00am to 9:00pm
-Staffs we need: a few people
+: a few people

-We have special gifts for volunteer staffs.
+If you are interested, [please apply from this form](https://docs.google.com/forms/d/16SEyi_smAggBha7zodUci4OmRtPJ8Yz9Br-_8SB61yY/closedform).

+When you become a volunteer staff, you get

-* Conference T-shirt
+* A conference T-shirt
-* Conference ticket
-* Convivial party ticket

-Main tasks of volunteer satff are reception, setting up a conference room, MC etc.
-Volunteer staff may can't hear talks at full, but it's very fun making conference with other staff!
-Talks are recorded and will be published.
+* Free admission to the event
+* Free admission to the post-event social

+Tasks for volunteer staff include reception, setting up the conference rooms, and MC'ing for the sessions.
+While you are welcome to listen to the sessions when you can, you will probably not be able to do so in full.
+But helping to organize a conference is a very rewarding experience: we look forward to seeing you at the conference!